UCB-Bootcamp/wine-and-dine/README.md

 Users can like selected wines or recipes and have the option of viewing their liked items to revisit at a later time.

 The application itself is built using HTML, CSS and Javascript.
-It also uses Material-UI as a UI Framework.
+It also uses Materialize as a UI Framework, and used icons from Material.io.
 It's deployed using Github Pages.

 The deployed application can be found [here](https://ucb-bootcamp.github.io/wine-and-dine/).